home gif (1446 bytes)

 Basses

-Xaviere P-Bass with stock pickups, Fender Squire Affinity Bass with DiMarzio Pickups and series/parallel push-pull pot, Fender Jazz Bass Pickguard and Pickup cover
+Xaviere P-Bass with stock pickups, Fender Squire Affinity Bass with DiMarzio Pickups and series/parallel push-pull pot, Fender Jazz Bass Pickguard and Pickup cove

-This is my new rig built around the Line 6 Helix.
+This is my rig built around the Line 6 Helix.

 I have been using Line 6 gear since 2000, and Vetta since 2002.